-Why we need the Excel Project Management Template (Motivation)
+Why We Need the Excel Project Management Template

 - It tends to get a bit tiring when you have information spread across so many spreadsheets.

-- It's very difficult to go to all the different spreadsheets and get the information.
+- It's tough to go to all the different spreadsheets and get the information.

-- And that is where I have designed this template with different tabs so there's one tab for schedule, one tab for project budget, resources, risks, actions, change requests, and most of the things a project manager would like to track.
+- And that is where I have designed this excel project tracking template with different tabs, so there's one tab for schedule, one tab for project budget, resources, risks, actions, change requests, and most of the things a project manager would like to track.

-- And with that it also has a dashboard which gives an overall view of the project.
+- And with that, it also has a dashboard that gives an overall view of the project.

-- It's easy for a project manager to find out what the problem areas are, and what should be focused on.
+- It's easy for a project manager to determine the problem areas and what should be focused on.

 Features of the Excel Project Management Template